lgkimjy/lgkimjy.github.io/_projects/0_humanoid_localization.md

 * Develop Augmented Monte-Carlo Localization.
 * Landmark extraction using CNN-based Object Detection Model.
 * Enhancing Data Association method using Hungarian algorithm.
-* Make it possible to estimate own position in real-time.
+* Estimation in real-time.
-* Enable re-estimation of position after events like "falling" or "kidnapping" due to collisions.
+* Enable re-estimation after events such as "falling" or "kidnapping" due to collisions.

 ---